shovelmn12/wouter/packages/wouter/README.md

     )
   )
   ```
   All the magic happens when you use reactive getter (Stream, Provider, BLoC, Hooks etc..) for ```isUserAuth```, because each update will trigger a rebuild, so our routes will be rebuilt as well and will change depending on ```isUserAuth```.
-Without the need for more boilerplate, guards etc... again adding code with needs to be maintained and the logic to work.
+Without the need for more boilerplate, guards etc... again adding code which needs to be maintained for the user and the package maintainer.

 ## Features
 - Navigator 1.0 like API